apurv101/task_execution_engine/hld_doc_v2.md

 - **`instructions` Collection**:
   - Index on `instruction_id` (unique).
   - Index on `task_id` to enable efficient retrieval of instructions for a given task.
-  - Index on `status` for efficient querying of pending instructions.
+  - Index on `status` for efficient querying of instructions by status.

 ---